paketo-buildpacks/poetry/README.md

 # Poetry Cloud Native Buildpack
-## `gcr.io/paketo-buildpacks/poetry`

 The Paketo Buildpack for Poetry is a Cloud Native Buildpack that installs [Poetry](https://python-poetry.org/) into a layer and places it on the `PATH`.

-The buildpack is published for consumption at `gcr.io/paketo-buildpacks/poetry` and `paketobuildpacks/poetry`.
+The buildpack is published for consumption at `paketobuildpacks/poetry`.

 ## Detection